Combadge/Spindoctor/README.md

 - User concept and ability to log in and log out a badge, possibly using a scripted timer to start with.
 - Two-way audio that feeds to something useful.
 - Thread the voice agent, and trigger it from the Combadge protocol, so that it opens a new port for each new badge (at which point we should be able to handle multiple badges on the network)
-- Hook some kind of speech and NLP into the agent, to be able to recognise basic log in/out.
+- Hook some kind of NLP into the agent, to be able to recognise basic log in/out.
 - Convince someone to send me a free network-controllable bean-to-cup coffee machine so I can hook into its protocol.

 ## Intended feature set ##